iurymotadev/container-manager/README.md

-# Docker containers management tool made with Java Spring Boot
+# Management tool for Docker containers made with Java Spring Boot